By Steve Jones ‑ Outdoor Guide Conservation Editor

 Once your stock is simmering, cover it with a lid and move it to your oven.

-Obviously the oven needs to be large enough to accommodate the lidded pot.
+Obviously the lidded pot must be short enough to fit in your oven.
 You may need to use the lowest rack position.
+Be careful!

 There are big advantages to finishing your stock in the oven rather than on the stove.
 And one big disadvantage.